mrjohnmorrow/mrjohnmorrow.github.io/_drafts/the-paper-trail-frontend.markdown

 * seemed to get me the biggest head start

 * designing for a fixed height (figure out what to call this) forces you to move off standard responsive design techniques for things like horizontal flowing lists

+* don't add a folder called 'resources" in an xcode project